Canadarm: Canadarm2

 Based on the Canadarm1, the larger Canadarm2 is used for berthing the trusses, berthing the commercial vehicles, and inspecting the whole International Space Station.

 Canadarm3

-The smaller Canadarm3 will be used for berthing the modules and inspecting the Lunar Gateway.
+The smaller Canadarm3 was planned to be used for berthing the modules, performing maintenance or repairs and inspecting the Lunar Gateway.
 In June 2024, the full contract for design and construction of the arm was awarded to MDA Space.
+On May 2, 2025, the project was canceled as a result of the second Trump administration's FY26 budget proposal, which resulted in the termination of the Lunar Gateway Program.